Help Us Secure and Launch

 The Need

-We have very limited time to raise the funds necessary to secure the two conjoined Bailey properties, appraised at $1.4M, while the current owner—Cornell University—holds them off the market for us.
+We only have until summer 2026 to raise the funds necessary to secure the two conjoined Bailey properties, appraised at $1.4M, while the current owner—Cornell University—holds them off the market for us.
+With $500,000 pledged to date, we seek $2M to complete the purchase of the property and related fees and to launch the Bailey Center with an initial staff.
 If you can help, or know someone who can, please reach out below.

 Contact Us